DoogeJ/OpenAITelegramBot/README.md

 * Token: The API token from [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).
 * MinutesToKeep: The amount of time previous messages stay in the bots 'memory'.
 Recommended `10`-`60`.
 * TokensToKeep: The amount of estimated tokens to keep in the bots 'memory'.
 3 characters roughly equal 1 token.
 The amount of tokens used per request defines the processing time and cost.
 Recommended `2048`.
+* Model: The model to use.
+This should be the model name as it appears in the [OpenAI API documentation](https://platform.openai.com/docs/models).
+Current recommended is `gpt-4` (more capable) or `gpt-3.5-turbo` (faster and cheaper).

 #### TelegramAPI
 * Token: The API token from [@botfather](https://t.me/Botfather).